SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

           app.kubernetes.io/name: prometheus-node-exporter
 ```

-where `metadata.name` is value from Argo Application manifest
+where `metadata.name` is the value from Argo Application manifest.

 ## Common Issues

 ### Missing metrics - cannot see cluster in Explore

-If you are not seeing metrics coming in to Sumo or/and your cluster is not showing up in
-[Explore](https://help.sumologic.com/docs/observability/kubernetes/monitoring#open-explore) it is most likely due to the fact that
-Prometheus pod is not running.
+If you are not seeing metrics coming in to Sumo or/and your cluster is not showing up in [Explore](/docs/observability/kubernetes/monitoring#open-explore) it is most likely due to the fact that Prometheus pod is not running.

-One can verify that by using the following command:
+You can verify that by using the following command:

 ```sh
 $ kubectl get pod -n <NAMESPACE> -l app.kubernetes.io/name=prometheus